kurz-schluss/esp32-keyble-ha/README.md

 - I recommend you to disable DHCP and give the bridge a static IP.
 - The ESP32 reboots, so you have to access it with the new given IP.
 - Login with default "admin"/"esp32"
-- Enter MQTT, NTP server and KeyBLE credentials.
+- Enter MQTT, NTP server, time zone and KeyBLE credentials.
 - IMPORTANT: for direct use in home assistant use "homeassitant/lock/door" as MQTT Topic
 - IF YOU DO NOT HAVE KeyBLE credential you need the original QRCode in the eq3 box and a linux pc or raspberry where install via NPM command keyble package (info here https://github.com/oyooyo/keyble) and then use keyble-registeruser command.
 - After saving the credentials click on "Reset" to reboot.